 If you want to keep a bearded dragon as a pet, you must duplicate their natural environment as much as possible.
 Although no real comparison to that of the wild, the natural habitat for bearded dragons is fairly easy to recreate.

 Pro Tip: The more closely you duplicate their natural habitat, the healthier your bearded dragon will be.

 On the other hand, if you fail to provide a suitable environment, your bearded dragon lifespan will decrease dramatically, this happens quite often.

-So, how does an ideal bearded dragon habitat look like?
+So, what does an ideal bearded dragon habitat look like?

 Best Bearded Dragon Setup

 The image below is an overview of what an ideal bearded dragon habitat looks like.

 Bearded Dragon Tank Setup: Supplies List